ben-rogerson/twin.examples/next-styled-components-typescript/README.md

 ```

 ### Note

-- if rendered html shows `css="[object object]"` then check that `"use client"` directive is added whereever twin.macro is used
+- If the rendered html shows `css="[object object]"` then check that the `"use client"` directive is added wherever twin.macro is used.

 [](#customization)